I-70 killer: 1993 Texas murders

-Investigators believe the I-70 killer may be responsible for two murders in 1993, and an attempted murder in 1994, all of which occurred in Texas.
-The two murder victims were 51-year-old Mary Ann Glasscock, who was killed on September 25, 1993, in Fort Worth at the Emporium Antiques store, and 22-year-old Amy Vess, who was shot to death in a dance apparel store in Arlington on November 1.
+Investigators believe the I-70 killer may be responsible for two murders in 1993 and an attempted murder in 1994, all of which occurred in Texas.
+The two murder victims were 51-year-old Mary Ann Glasscock, who was killed on September 25 in Fort Worth at the Emporium Antiques store, and 22-year-old Amy Vess, who was shot to death in a dance apparel store in Arlington on November 1.

 The surviving victim was Vicki Webb, 35, who was shot on January 15, 1994, in Houston at the Alternatives gift shop.
 She briefly talked to the shooter before he shot her in the back of the head.
-The bullet did not penetrate into Webb's head due to a large vertebra being hit.
-The shooter attempted to shoot her again, but his gun misfired, and he left presuming Webb to be dead.
+The bullet did not penetrate Webb's head after hitting a large vertebra.
+The shooter tried to shoot her again, but his gun misfired and he left.

-The modus operandi of the Texas killer was very similar to the I-70 killer and he used a .22-caliber firearm, the same caliber as the I-70 killer.
-A ballistics test determined that the gun used in the Texas murders was not the same as the one used in the I-70 killings, however, so investigators have not been able to confirm that the I-70 killer was responsible for the shootings in Texas.
+The modus operandi of the Texas killer was very similar to the I-70 killer's and he used a .22-caliber firearm, the same caliber as the I-70 killer.
+But a ballistics test determined that the gun used in the Texas murders was not the same as the one used in the I-70 killings, so investigators cannot confirm that the I-70 killer committed the shootings in Texas.

 2001 Terre Haute murder

-In November 2021, Terre Haute police announced that the I-70 killer was a possible suspect in the 2001 murder of 31-year-old liquor store clerk Billy Brossman.
-On the evening of November 30, 2001 Brossman was working alone at the 7th and 70 Liquor Store in Terre Haute.
-Security camera footage showed a white male suspect enter the store and pull a gun on Brossman standing behind the register.
-The footage then showed the suspect lead Brossman to the front of the store where he was later found dead with a single gunshot wound to the back of the head.
-The murder of Brossman occurred just seven blocks from the murder of Michael McCown and was similar in modus operandi to the I-70 murders.
-Unlike in the I-70 murders, security footage of Brossman's killer exists and police have stated they have a person of interest in the case.
+In November 2001, Terre Haute police announced that the I-70 killer was a suspect in the 2001 murder of 31-year-old liquor store clerk Billy Brossman.
+On November 30, 2001, Brossman was working alone at the 7th and 70 Liquor Store in Terre Haute.
+Security camera footage showed a white male suspect enter the store and pull a gun on Brossman, who was standing behind the register.
+The suspect led Brossman to the back of the store, where he was later found dead with a gunshot wound to the back of the head.
+Brossman's murder occurred just seven blocks from the murder of Michael McCown and was similar in modus operandi to the I-70 murders.
+Unlike in the I-70 murders, security footage of Brossman's killer exists and police have said they have a person of interest in the case.